Ynn/selfstar/intro-felix.md

 ## Starting and Stopping bundles

-As explained above, bundles have a lifecycle reflected by the *State* property.
+As explained above, bundles have a lifecycle reflected by their *State* property.
 Here are the most common states :

-+ **installed** : you have just installed the bundle.
++ **installed**: the bundle has been correctly installed on the platform.
-+ **resolved/unresolved** : when you first start a bundle, the framework has to check if the dependencies (others modules and necessary packages) are available.
-If all the dependencies are resolved, the state is RESOLVED, if not, the state is UNRESOLVED.
++ **resolved/unresolved**: when a bundle is started, the framework has to check if the dependencies are resolved, that is the necessary modules and  packages are available.
+If all dependencies are resolved, the state turns to RESOLVED, otherwise the state is set to UNRESOLVED.
-+ **active** : the bundle has been started.
++ **active**: the bundle has been started.

 There also are some transition state such as **starting/stopping/uninstalled** that you can forget.